This topic contains information on manufactured housing, including:

 Government insured or guaranteed manufactured housing loans are not subject to conventional guidelines for manufactured housing and therefore are subject to the provisions set forth in Chapter B6–1, Government Insured and Guaranteed Mortgages.

-Lenders are not required to obtain specific approval to deliver mortgages secured by manufactured homes.
+Lenders are not required to obtain specific approval to deliver loans secured by manufactured homes.
 However, lenders must obtain Fannie Mae’s project acceptance for the following projects if they are composed of manufactured homes:

 Any condo project — Both the land and the dwelling must be subject to the condo association.